 ~ In solitude, in the silent repose of an incommunicable inner suffused with thoughts that never escape to a single other personage, there are potential revelations.
 Insular and untranslatable, they mostly remain stowed in the sole moment from which they were born, unspoken, untraversed, then inevitably forgotten, finally destroyed.
 Even unto your nightly ‘scape to the dreamlands, they are obscured or transformed.
 But some revelations persist.
 They return, with greater force, interceding a continuous ignorance; they must be faced, worked out, gotten-to-the-bottom-of, before one can move past.
 Before one can speak on them to another person, they must be.

 Solipsism is a concept that has always fascinated me.
 ‘Only my mind exists.’
 Like eternity, the heavens and the hells, it beguiles me to no end, and toward both extremities — awe and dread alike.
 The solipsist, in theory, is the singular locus of consciousness in the universe — the purveyor of All existence, All of reality, All other people and politick and the narrative run of physical historia arbitrated from this source point persona.
+You are the center of the universe.
 Is it like a brain in a vat, dreaming alongside a computer to mold this perceived world?
 Or more like The Last Man, walking in a world of ghosts, suffering from incalculable tedium, all externalities dreamt up as a sandbox to play in for the sake of a conflicted, insanity-dispelling fun?

 What wondrous power a singular mind must have to dream up a universe?
 The solipsist is akin to a god… Whether in the tradition of the Enterprising-solipsist (I am God-Emperor-Creator, Reality unconsciously worships me as underling) or in the vein of retreat-solipsism (I am a god, the only one, I am alone…) the true blue solipsist is power incarnate.
 Along this imagined, demiurgic theorization, what kind of fictions might I be able to dream and manifest and ultimately -write- to a concrete page to be enjoyed by the projected subjects of my mind’s infinite playing? — i.e. my inner, ‘other’ people. / Ah, but what kind of narcissistic-sociopathic god-complexy madcap loser would devote any thinking at all to this esoteric gibberish?
 Reality and Truth are subjective, sure, utterly limited by measly human perception, absolutely… But this is unfalsifiable nonsense.
 Useless, and potentially nefarious.
 If true, like a god mired in The Problem of Evil, solipsism makes the source-dreamer a monster unduly responsible for all of the suffering of the universe’s great abyssal play…